cassiomolin/jersey-websockets-undertow/README.md

 1. Change into the `target` directory: `cd target`
 1. You should see a file with the following or a similar name: `undertow-websockets-jersey-1.0.jar`.
 1. Execute the JAR: `java -jar undertow-websockets-jersey-1.0.jar`.
-1. The application should be executed and the result should be displayed in the console.
+1. The following endpoints will be available:
+  - `http://localhost:8080/api/messages`: REST endpoint over HTTP to create messages
+  - `ws://localhost:8080/push`: WebSocket endpoint to receive messages from the server